Creating Homes; Building Communities - North West

 Suzanne also sits on the MHCLG joint advisory committee set up to promote the development of the Build to Rent sector.
 On a wider basis, Suzanne advises clients on large scale property projects, including public private partnerships and regeneration schemes, Suzanne is also the partner in charge of our Residential Sales team in Manchester.
 Suzanne is named as a Leading Individual in both Chambers and Partners and the Legal 500.
 She is also an editorial panel member for ThinkHouse a web based resource to promote knowledge sharing in the housing industry as well as being a business representative on MCC’s Our Manchester Forum.
 Suzanne has also recently taken on the role of Co-Chair for Pro-Manchester's Property and Regeneration Committee.

-Key regions, like the North West, play a vital part in driving UK housing growth and opening up the market to attract investors and housebuilders into the region - therefore their success is critical.
-Both Public and Private sectors have pivotal roles to play in the process.
+Key regions, like the North West, play a vital part in driving UK housing growth and opening up the market to attract investors and housebuilders with the Public and Private sectors both having pivotal roles to play in ensuring its success.
 Homes England, with its increased powers and facilities, is also making a major contribution to enabling and funding house building.

 Nathan Cornish, Group Board Director at Urban Splash has been responsible for the delivery of some of Urban Splash’s most iconic regeneration schemes, the ‘upside down’ houses in Salford and New Islington, Manchester.
 His role now also includes overseeing the groups £100m Investment portfolio.
 He also oversees the majority of the Group’s Investment and land acquisitions / disposals.